-Our employment solicitors are regularly instructed to advise on complex compromise agreements.
-It is important to obtain legal advice from an expert employment lawyer as each compromise agreement will be different and will be tailored to the individual employee.
-You will therefore need to be advised on the payment/compensation being offered in the compromise agreement.
-You also need to fully understand the terms of the compromise agreement as it can mean you cannot pursue a claim against your employer in the Employment Tribunal or Civil Courts.
+Our Canary Wharf based employment solicitors are regularly instructed to advise on complex settlement agreements.
+It is important to obtain legal advice from an expert employment lawyer as each settlement agreement will be different and will be tailored to the individual employee.
+You will therefore need to be advised on the payment/compensation being offered in the settlement agreement.
+You also need to fully understand the terms of the settlement agreement as it can mean you cannot pursue a claim against your employer in the Employment Tribunal or Civil Courts.

-We do not charge for compromise agreement advice.
+We do not charge for settlement agreement advice.
 Our solicitors press employers to pay for the legal advice received by our clients.
 An employer may offer to pay for all or contribute to some of the legal fees.
 The legal fees can vary from £350 plus VAT and can increase to around £5000 plus VAT for very senior executives/directors.
-We regularly advise senior executives on the terms of their compromise agreements.
-If additional advice is required, so not just relating to the compromise agreement itself, the legal fees will increase.
+We regularly advise senior executives on the terms of their settlement agreements.
+If additional advice is required, so not just relating to the settlement agreement itself, the legal fees will increase.
 The additional legal fees will depend on how much extra work is required.
-This could be negotiating the amount of the payment/compensation, negotiating the wording of a reference to be included in the compromise agreement or amending the wording of the compromise agreement.
+This could be negotiating the amount of the payment/compensation, negotiating the wording of a reference to be included in the settlement agreement or amending the wording of the settlement agreement.